Domenareh Mosque

+The mosque was added to the Iran National Heritage List on 15 March 2000, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.

 History

-According to local traditions, the mosque dates back to the time of Sheikh Hassan Molanabad, a famous mystic and mathematician of the Afshari era.
-When Nader Shah Afshar left for Baghdad, he passed through Saqqez and at the request of Sheikh Hassan Molanabad to build a mosque for the people of that city, Nader Shah ordered the construction of this mosque in the old part of Saqqez.
+According to local traditions, the mosque dates from the time of Sheikh Hassan Molanabad, a famous mystic and mathematician of the Afsharid era.
+When Nader Shah left for Baghdad, he passed through Saqqez and at the request of Sheikh Hassan Molanabad to build a mosque for the people of that city, Nader Shah ordered the construction of this mosque in the old part of Saqqez.
 Even now, some locals call this mosque Sheikh Hassan Molanabad Mosque.
 One of the signs and reasons for the validity of this claim is that in this journey, Nader Shah also gives two inlays and a beautiful painted leather tablecloth as a gift to Sheikh Hassan.
 These gifts are currently kept in the village of Molanabad, where Sheikh Hassan's tomb is located.
-There is also a Manuscript Quran in the tomb of Sheikh Hassan, which dates back to the late Afshari period.
+There is also a Manuscript Quran in the tomb of Sheikh Hassan, which dates back to the late Afsharid era.